To live only for Christ and the extension of his kingdom” is at the heart of the charism of Blessed Edmund Rice.

 In our College we recognise our moral and statutory responsibility to safeguard and promote the welfare of all boys and staff.
 We endeavour to provide a safe and welcoming environment where all are supported, respected and valued.
 We are alert to signs of abuse and neglect and follow procedures to ensure that all in our community receive effective support, protection and justice.

-St Ambrose College is committed to safeguarding and promoting the welfare of children and expects all staff and volunteers to share this commitment.
+Saint Ambrose College is committed to safeguarding and promoting the welfare of children and expects all staff and volunteers to share this commitment.

 We have a number of policies and procedures in place that contribute to our safeguarding commitment.
 This includes our Child Protection and Safeguarding Policy, which can be found in the policy section of our website.